-All Risk must be continually monitored throughout the activity
+All Risks must be continually monitored throughout the activity

-New hazards/ risk must be reported or resolved appropriately as soon as possible.
+New hazards/ risks must be reported or resolved appropriately as soon as possible.

-Environment Specific Risk Management Strategy Risk Level Risks Unmanaged of Control Slippery surfaces, participants running, structure hazards No running.
+New Hazarusy Hisks Hiust be reported of resolved appropriately as soon · Environment Specific Risks onment Specific Risk Management Strategy Risk Level Managed Unmanaged Slippery surfaces, participants running, structure hazards No running.
 Ensure appropriate footwear.
 Disclose risks and hazards as appropriate.
 Monitor continually.
-Low High ADMIN Long hours in the sun (Supervisors & Participants) Apply sunscreen prior to activity.
-Bring water bottle.
+Unmanaged High ADMIN Long hours in the sun (Supervisors & Participants) Apply sunscreen before the activity.
+Bring water bottles.
 Program breaks/ Supervisor & Instructor rotations.
-Participants to wait in shaded areas.
+Participants are to wait in shaded areas.
 Low Medium PPE Distraction from other groups Supervisors to use good group management.
 Disclose risk to supervisors.
-Remind supervisors of other groups if necessary, use positive communication.
+Remind supervisors of other groups if necessary.
+Use positive communication.
 Low Medium ADMIN Wildlife Instruct participants to watch wildlife only and not to chase any.
-Low Medium ADMIN Other boating traffic Participants instructed not to run around lakefront, boat ramp, or roadside areas and not to swim around boats in the water.
-Low High ADMIN Trees / other obstructions Instructor to make themselves familiar with the area before the group arrives and to disclose any tree risks before and during activity Low Medium ADMIN Winds and currents Participants to stay in the area the instructor has marked out for them.
+Low Medium ADMIN Other boating traffic Participants are instructed not to run around lakefront, boat ramp, or roadside areas and not to swim around boats in the water.
+Low High ADMIN Trees / other obstructions The instructor is to make themselves familiar with the area before the group arrives and to disclose any tree risks before and during the activity Low Medium ADMIN Winds and currents Participants are to stay in the area the instructor has marked out for them.
 Call off activity if conditions deteriorate.
-Instructor to assist with throw bag or safety boat when necessary Low High ADMIN Change in weather Ensure everyone has appropriate clothing.
+The instructor is to go out and assist or use the throw bag.
+Low High ADMIN Change in weather Ensure everyone has appropriate clothing.
 Supervisor to halt activity at any time if weather compromises safety (e.g. Electrical storm, high wind).
-Weather Risk assessed continuously.
-Low Medium ADMIN Activity Specific Risk Risk Management Strategy Risk Level Participant unable to keep head above water PFD to be worn at all times in the water.
-Instructor to check that PFD's are fitted correctly before leaving shore.
-Instructor to ensure group stays close so you can assist anyone quickly.
-Managed Low Unmanaged Extreme PPE Participant behaviour compromises group safety Give safety brief.
-Staff or Supervisor can remove participant from activity area or deny participation if safety of others is compromised Low High ADMIN Shallow water and rocks causing trips and falls Instructor to be aware of risk areas and water depth.
+Weather Risk is to be assessed continuously.
+Low Medium ADMIN Activity Specific Risk Risk Management Strategy Risk Level Managed Unmanaged Participant unable to keep head above water PFDs are to be worn at all times in the water.
+Instructor to check that PFDs are fitted correctly before leaving shore.
+Instructor to ensure the group stays close so you can assist anyone quickly.
+Low Extreme PPE Participant behaviour compromises group safety Give safety brief.
+Staff or Supervisor can remove participants from the activity area or deny participation if the safety of others is compromised Low High ADMIN Shallow water and rocks causing trips and falls Instructor to be aware of risk areas and water depth.
 Instruct participants that they are only allowed to jump or dive in the water where the instructor permits.
-Low Medium ADMIN Entanglement in equipment Use rescue kayak.
+Low Medium ADMIN Entanglement in equipment The instructor is to go out and assist.
+They may use a rescue kayak.
 Adults only are to come to the aid of the instructor.
 All participants are to be taken off the water immediately.
-Low Medium PPE Waves or activity causing the raft to sink or capsize Activity site based on weather conditions and forecast.
+Low Medium PPE Waves or activity causing the raft to capsize Activity site based on weather conditions and forecast.
 Disclose to group.
 Brief the risk of capsizing and how to get back on the raft safely.
 Low Medium ADMIN